Mesa, AZ 85213

 Is There an Income Tax Time Bomb Lurking in Your Estate Plan?

 As the federal estate tax exemption has ballooned from $1.5 million ten years ago to $5.43 million today, the need for estate tax planning has drastically decreased (click this for more information).
-Instead, higher income tax rates that were ushered in under the American Taxpayer Relief Act of 2012 (ATRA) have shifted the focus of estate planning to a new frontier: income tax basis planning.
+Instead, higher income tax rates that were ushered in under the American Taxpayer Relief Act of 2012 (ATRA) have shifted the focus of Estate Planning to a new frontier: income tax basis planning.

 In this issue you will learn what income tax basis is, how older estate plans have been deliberately designed to include an income tax time bomb, and the options you have to update your plan so that your heirs will receive the maximum basis, for this reading this article on debt forgiveness will help you have a better understatement.

 The Basics of Income Tax Basis